neuralinterfaces/commoners/README.md

 Use `npm i` to install all dependencies into the monorepo's workspaces.

 ### CLI
-To get started the CLI, you'll need to use `npm link` to connect it with the `@commoners/solidarity` package in `/packages/core`:
+To get started with the CLI, you'll need to use `npm link` to connect it with the `@commoners/solidarity` package in `/packages/core`:
 ```
 cd packages/core
 npm link